Advertiser Disclosure

 Oman Air is retiring long-haul first class, but its business class is no slouch when it comes to inflight luxury.

 An attractive option for U.S.-based flyers who want to try out Oman Air’s inflight luxury and excellent lounges is booking award seats using Alaska Airlines miles.
-But Alaska Mileage Plan miles aren’t the easiest to come by, given the program’s relative lack of transfer partners.
+But Alaska Mileage Plan miles aren’t the easiest to come by, given the program has just two transfer partners (Bilt Rewards and Marriott Bonvoy).

 That is not as much of an issue with Qantas Frequent Flyer, which allows transfers from several partners.
 This is the latest Oneworld program to offer Oman Air redemptions as the airline prepares to join the alliance.